ccs-1l-f20/Gopu2001-Job-Reaper-The-Original/README.md

 # Jobbing-GUI Extension

 Jobbing-GUI Extension, also known as Jobbing-GUI Version E, is a Python application meant to keep a track on jobs from a specific set of companies.
-The list of companies that were used for this project can be found on the [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1057brcM4eALpCzIQWLOM3C6mvXfoAGp8n8XnYJFzbTc/).
+The list of companies that were used for this project can be found on this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1057brcM4eALpCzIQWLOM3C6mvXfoAGp8n8XnYJFzbTc/).
+If you are unable to click on the link, you can copy and paste the following into a new tab: https://docs.google.com/spreadsheets/d/1057brcM4eALpCzIQWLOM3C6mvXfoAGp8n8XnYJFzbTc/.

+The inspiration for this project came from my search for jobs.
+There already exist tools like LinkedIn and Indeed that display a lot of jobs, however, these tools notify you of job openings from thousands of companies, many of which you may choose not to work with.

 <!-- ## Installation